 - Use your “salad” consumption as a trigger.

 - Develop the daily routine of eating your salad with home-made salad dressing.

 Below is my easy French dressing recipe for you:

 Blend extra virgin olive oil, mustard, vinegar or lemon juice into a cream.
 Mustard in dressing has the same effect as an egg in mayonnaise.
 It helps to connect the oily and watery elements.
 If you prefer, you may add a bit of water to your dressing or some milk for a creamier texture.
 Also, add some salt, pepper, and herbs.
-If you love your dressing extra creamy then you may add some yogurt (1.5% fat).
-On days when you have no time to prepare a salad – drizzle olive oil on some vegetables instead.
+If you are vegetarian and love your dressing extra creamy then you may add some yogurt (1.5% fat).
+On days when you have no time to prepare a salad – drizzle olive on some vegetables instead.
 In restaurants, order a French dressing separately from your salad.
-If you don’t eat fish then I recommend to using the omega-3 fatty acids rich flaxseed oil.
+If you are vegan or don’t eat fish at all then I recommend using the omega-3 fatty acids rich flaxseed oil.

 - If you do not own a salad spinner yet I highly recommend this useful kitchen tool to you.
 It might be the perfect reward after one week sticking to this homemade dressing habit.
 Big advantage: a salad spinner is a great time-saver for washing and drying lettuce, herbs, greens…additionally, your healthy dressing sticks much better on “dried” salad leaves.

 Tell me how the challenge is working for you